Projection Systems

 We take into account details like ambient light levels, room usage, square footage, projector throw distance, and budget to recommend the best equipment for you and your media.
 If you don’t know what you’re doing, it can get very confusing, very fast.
 There’s no need to give yourself a headache when you have friendly and knowledgeable pros right here, ready to help.

-home theater installation
+home theater projection systems

-Even lights and a window are no match for this 3,000 lumen laser projector and 120" Black Diamond ambient light rejecting screen.
+Even lights and a window are no match for this 3,000 lumen laser projector and 120″ Black Diamond ambient light rejecting screen.

 Building or renovating a home?
 Don’t forget to plan ahead for your audio/video, network, security and smart home needs!
 Head on over to our Wiring page to learn more about how our Pre-Wiring Services can get your base of operations tech-ready and even save you money!

-Projectors 101: The Basics
+Projectors 101: The basics

 Two of the more common types of projectors used these days include 3LCD (liquid crystal display) technology similar to that of a TV, and DLP (digital light processing) methodology that utilizes a multitude of microscopic mirrors.
 Here is a brief description of how each one creates a colored image on the screen: